-- 1. Don't ask people you already know.
-You don't need anyone you know you don't need your accountant, your lawyer, your friends, your family.
+- Don't ask people you already know.
+You don't need anyone you know - you don't need your accountant, your lawyer, your friends, your family.
 You already have all that knowledge. - 2.
 Ask people in related industries.
-Find people who know your industry, but are not in your business. - Reach for the stars.
+Find people who know your industry, but are not in your business. - 3.
+Reach for the stars.
 Ask people who are at the top of their industry to join your board.
 They are often the most valuable board members you'll have, and once you have one top board member, it's much easier to get the next one. - 4.
 Sell your story.
 Sell your vision, just like you do when you're growing your business.
 Tell prospective members what you want them to do and what kind of help you need. - 5.
 Make sure the chemistry is right.
 The chemistry has to be good between the board members and the founder and among the board members.
 You need to like and trust your board, and they need to like and trust you and each other.
 Should you pay board members?

 No and yes.
 Board members should be paid when the company is making good money, but not until then.
 In the beginning, the money has to stay in the company, because it's a resource the company needs to grow.
 Once it's grown, you should pay a token amount.
-What's the incentive for a board member?
+What's the incentive for a hoard member?

 Knowledge.
 If the board member is in a related business, he or she may think, "I can learn something about this other business that is related to what I'm doing."
 Gratification.
 Don't discount the satisfaction people get from helping others become successful.
 Excitement.
 It's exciting to be part of the success of a new venture.
 Watching an entrepreneur and a business you believe in take off, and knowing you had a hand in it, feels great.

 Networking.
 When there are other interesting people on the board, members network and learn from each other.

-The sky is no limit Women-owned businesses have been growing at an accelerating rate over the past nearly 17 years.
-We've seen great increases in the number of businesses started (up 68%), in total employment rates of this group (up 11%) and in total revenues generated by women entrepreneurs (up 72%).12 Among the Entrepreneurial Winning Women, the growth is also impressive.
+in total employment rates of this group (up 12%) and in total revenues generated by women entrepreneurs (up 79%).12 Among the Entrepreneurial Winning Women, the growth is also impressive.
 Compound annual revenue growth rates for their companies average 20%, with some achieving 50% in their second year in the program.
 And yet, there is still further to go to close the gap in size between companies founded by men and those launched by women entrepreneurs.
-We've seen first-hand that the 5 Ways to Win work.
+We've seen first-hand that the "5 Ways to Win" work.
 They are a proven and time-tested approach to helping entrepreneurs scale their businesses.
-We will continue to advocate that approach for women entrepreneurs - but it's time to build upon it.
+We will continue to advocate that approach for women entrepreneurs but it's time to build upon it.
 Three additional adaptations - an authentic purpose, a community of peers and a transformed leadership style - are making the difference in helping Entrepreneurial Winning Women multiply their growth.
 And as they do, they become part of the greater entrepreneurial ecosystem.
 They themselves become the role models they didn't have - helping future generations of women entrepreneurs know, "If she did it, so can I."

-- 1 "Survey of Business Owners Women-Owned Firms: 2007, Summary of findings, charts 2 and 5, US Census Bureau, accessed September 2014. - 2 The 2013 State of Women-Owned Businesses Report, American Express OPEN, 2013. - 3 Action Strategies to Support Women's Enterprise Development, Taskforce for Women's Business Growth, November 2011. - 4 Growing Under the Radar, American Express OPEN, 2013.
+- "Survey of Business Owners Women-Owned Firms: 2007, Summary of findings," charts 2 and 5, US Census Bureau, accessed September 2014 - 2 The 2015 State of Women-Owned Businesses Report, American Express OPFN 2015 - 3 Action Strategies to Support Women's Enterprise Development, Taskforce for Women's Business Growth, November 2011. - 4 The 2015 State of Women-Owned Businesses Report, American Express OPEN, 2015.